-Chrysler Town & Country owners have reported 18 problems related to parking brake (under the parking brake category).
+Chrysler Town & Country owners have reported 19 problems related to parking brake (under the parking brake category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chrysler Town & Country based on all problems reported for the Town & Country.

 The contact owns a 2006 Chrysler Town & Country.
 While the vehicle was parked, the contact engaged the emergency brake; when he went to release it, the foot pedal hit him hard on the hand.
 The contact had not sought medical attention.
 The vehicle had not been inspected or repaired.
 The manufacturer had not been notified.
 The current and failure mileages were approximately 57,000.